samanthaburton/whose_data/README.md

 ### The solution
 Whose Data? helps solve this problem by putting information about who owns — and what options we have to control — data collected about Canadians in one place.

+**Making the this information more accessible won't change our habits, company practices or government policies by themselves.** But it can help increase the nubmer of Canadians who understand of the current state of affairs, and have informed opinions about _what we want_ when it comes to how our personal data is treated.

+That means more Canadians who are ready and able to help build the connected worled we want, by engaging in important discussions -- like how we want [data collcted about us by 'smart cities'](http://www.cbc.ca/news/technology/sidewalk-labs-toronto-neighbourhood-alphabet-google-privacy-1.4585534) to be protected and [what informed consent about personal data collection](http://www.businessinsider.com/mark-zuckerberg-congressional-hearings-informed-consent-2018-4) really means in our digital society.

 ## How does it work?

 For each company or organization we research, we aim to answer two questions: